 Users can also be invited directly from the backoffice of your Umbraco Cloud project, from where you can give them different permissions.

 Check out the Users article for an in-depth explanation about Umbraco users in general.

 Users are environment-specific on Umbraco Cloud.
-This means that they will not be transferred over when doing a deployment to the next environment - they will need to be added on the different environments on Umbraco Cloud.
+This means that they will not be transferred over when doing a deployment to the next environment they will need to be added to the different environments on Umbraco Cloud.

 User group permissions for transfers and restores

 On Umbraco Cloud, it is possible to control which users have access to transferring and restoring content and media on your Umbraco Cloud project.

 This can be done when creating a new User Group or when editing an existing group.

 You have the option to decide whether a specific User Group has permission to do a restore, partial restore, or queue content for transfer to the next environment.

 It is also possible to get Granular control on a per-node basis so that you can disable restore and transfer for specific content on your site.
 This can help avoid mistakes and ensure that the proper workflows are followed.

 Set up Permissions for transfers and restores